chrisgrieser/nvim-recorder/README.md

 - `playMacro`: plays the macro in the current slot, no need to specify a register.

 ### Macro Breakpoints
-*nvim-recorder* allows you to set breakpoints in your macros which is helpful for debugging macros.
+*nvim-recorder* allows you to set breakpoints in your macros which can be helpful for debugging macros.
 Breakpoints are automatically ignored when you trigger a macro with a count.

 __Setting Breakpoints__
-1. *During a recording* press the `addBreakPoint` key (default: `!`) in normal mode.
+1. *During a recording* press the `addBreakPoint` key (default: `#`) in normal mode.
-2. *After a recording* use `editMacro` and add (or remove) the `!` manually.
+2. *After a recording* use `editMacro` and add (or remove) the `#` manually.

 __Playing Macros with Breakpoints__
 Using the `playMacro` key, the macro automatically stops at the next breakpoint.
 The next time you press `playMacro`, the next segment of the macro is played.